 Newtown home prices are not only among the most expensive in Ohio, but Newtown real estate also consistently ranks among the most expensive in America.

-Newtown is a decidedly white-collar village, with fully 86.81% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Newtown is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Newtown who work in management occupations (16.79%), sales jobs (12.82%), and healthcare (11.39%).
+Newtown is a decidedly white-collar village, with fully 86.57% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Newtown is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Newtown who work in sales jobs (15.65%), management occupations (15.65%), and healthcare (11.37%).

 Also of interest is that Newtown has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.83% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Newtown is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Newtown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.